-The rule here is simple: if you have a power bank, laptop battery, phone battery, or anything else that uses a rechargeable lithium-ion battery, it goes in your carry-on.
-It might seem strange, but it’s actually safer to keep these potentially explosive devices where they can be monitored.
+The rule here is simple: if you have a power bank, laptop battery, iOS or Android smartphone battery, or anything else that uses a rechargeable lithium-ion battery, it goes in your carry-on luggage.
+It may seem strange, but it’s actually safer to keep these potentially explosive devices where they can be monitored.
 Having a phone catch fire in the cabin is a little frightening, but it could be far worse in a cargo hold where no one can readily notice and stop the fire before it spreads.

 Putting your batteries in your carry-on is easy enough, but that might not be enough to get you past security if you’re packing an energy source that could power a small village.
-Most power packs are generally under the 100 Watt-hour (Wh) limit, but it’s a good idea to check anyway.
+Most power packs are generally under the 100 Watt-hour (Wh) limit set by most airlines, but it’s a good idea to check anyway.

-You may have noticed that your power pack doesn’t measure its output in Watt-hours – it probably uses milliamp hours, or mAh.
-Many power packs also have the Watt-hours listed somewhere, but in case they don’t, here’s the formula to convert between units:
+You may have noticed that your power pack doesn’t measure its output in Watt-hours – it probably uses milliamp hours or mAh.
+Many power packs also have the Watt-hours listed somewhere, but in case yours doesn’t, here’s the formula to convert between units: